kawu/hhu-dl-materials-2019/python-refresher/README.md

 # You can use keywords if you don't want to count.
 "{name} wants to eat {food}".format(name="Bob", food="lasagna")  # => "Bob wants to eat lasagna"

-# If your Python 3 code also needs to run on Python 2.5 and below, you can also
-# still use the old style of formatting:
-"%s can be %s the %s way" % ("Strings", "interpolated", "old")  # => "Strings can be interpolated the old way"

 # You can also format using f-strings or formatted string literals (in Python 3.6+)
 name = "Reiko"
 f"She said her name is {name}." # => "She said her name is Reiko"